MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_05_goals_and_scorecard.md

     ![A picture containing background pattern Description automatically generated](./Images/Lab05/L05_image009.png)

-Great job, you have created a new scorecard.
+Great job, you have helped Amber create a new scorecard to track the goals for Wide World Importers.
 Scorecards are used to track progress towards an organization’s sustainability goals by serving to logically group goals together.
 In the next tasks we will discuss creating goals and goal check-ins.  **Please continue to the next task.**

 ### Task 2: Create a Goal